The vaccine is prepared from the live, attenuated strains of

 DO NOT use the vaccine.

-Vaccine Vial Monitors (VVMs) are part
+Vaccine Vial Monitors (VVMs) are on the

 time-temperature sensitive dot that provides an indications of